To Lead is a Choice…the 4 ‘I’s of Thriving Leadership

 Creating an environment of growth has become crucial in the ever-changing business reality.
 It is a well-known fact that Steve Jobs did not invent the iPod, iPad, etc…all of these innovations came from his team.
 He just created the inspiration and environment for others to be creative and brilliant!

 Weaker leaders often feel intimidated by the skills, talent, and expertise of others.
-They often tend to recruit and appoint individuals with skills and knowledge below their own level of skill & knowledge, holding on to positional leadership and manipulation.
+They often tend to recruit and appoint individuals with skills and knowledge below their level of skill & knowledge, holding on to positional leadership and manipulation.

 On the other hand, thriving leaders understand that leadership is all about raising and developing others to their highest potential.